A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that The Possession of Hannah Grace is a demon-possession horror movie with graphic gore and horror violence, as well as jump scares, screams, and other frightening moments.
 Characters are killed (throat-slicing, impaling, getting shot, etc.), with blood splatters shown.
 Corpses are covered with gory wounds, bruises, and burns.
 Guns are seen, and there's descriptive violent dialogue.
 Language isn't frequent but includes uses of "s--t," "a--hole," and "goddamn."
 The main character is a recovering addict; she attends an AA meeting and carries a bottle of Xanax (she thinks about swallowing the pills, but doesn't).
+Minor characters smoke.
 The young woman who's possessed is more or less naked throughout, but no sensitive body parts are ever shown; same for when the main character takes a shower.
 While the movie has a fresh idea and some nicely moody moments, most of the scares are old hat, and it's filmed in a lurching way that makes you wish the filmmakers had tried a bit harder.

 - Parents say